 - a.
 Equipment worn by a player that could endanger other players. - b.
 Tape or any bandage other than that used to protect an injury, subject to the approval of the umpire. - c.
 Hard, abrasive or unyielding equipment that is not completely covered and padded, subject to the approval of the umpire. - d.
 Cleats that extend more than 1⁄2 inch from the base of the shoe (See Appendix E for full specifications).
 (Rule 9-2-2-d) - e.
 Any equipment that could confuse or deceive an opponent. - f.
 Any equipment that could provide an unfair advantage to any player. - g.
 Adhesive material, paint, grease or any other slippery substance applied to equipment or a player's person, clothing or attachment [Exception: Eye shade.
 (Rule 1-4-6-e)]. - h.
-Uniform attachments other than towels (Rule 1-4-6-a). - Rib pads, shoulder pad attachments and back protectors that are not totally covered. - j.
+Uniform attachments other than towels (Rule 1-4-6-a). - i.
+Rib pads, shoulder pad attachments and back protectors that are not totally covered.
+(A.R.
+1-4-7-II) - j.
 Visible bandannas worn on the field outside the team area (A.R.
-1-4-7-I and II). - k.
-Jerseys that do not conform with Rule 1-4-5.
+1-4-7-I). - k.
+Jerseys that do not conform with Rule 1-4-5. - 1.
+Non-standard overbuilt facemask.(A.R.1-4-7-IV)